MNA: Steward Healthcare Crisis Events

 Decisions this week will determine access to hospital care for dozens of communities and impact the health and safety of hundreds of thousands of residents across Eastern and Central Mass, and for some communities could precipitate a public health disaster

+Thursday, August 15 at 6 p.m. at Devens Community Center, 31 Andrews Pkwy, Devens – Department of Public Health to hold a public hearing on the closure of Nashoba Valley Medical Center, where hundreds are expected to turn out to voice strong opposition to the closure and to call on the state to save the facility.

 BOSTON, Aug.
+14, 2024 /PRNewswire/ -- As with the community served by Carney Hospital, residents, caregivers, first responders and local and state officials are outraged by the state's acquiescence to the closure of NVMC, which is located in Ayer and serves more than 15 surrounding communities in North Central Mass.
+The NVMC closure will deprive more than 150,000 residents of local access to acute care, including life saving emergency care and 20 mental health beds.

-12, 2024 /PRNewswire/ -- Friday, August 16 at 11 a.m.
-(ET)-- Bankruptcy Court in Houston to hold a hearing to Approve Sale of Six Hospitals, with the fate of one of those hospitals, Holy Family Hospital in Haverhill, placed in doubt.
+Friday, August 16 at 11 a.m.
+(EST)-- Bankruptcy Court in Houston to hold a hearing to Approve Sale of Six Hospitals, with the fate of one of those hospitals, Holy Family Hospital in Haverhill, placed in doubt.

 The hearing scheduled before Judge Christopher Lopez is to review and approve asset purchase agreements negotiated between Steward Healthcare, their lender and the Commonwealth, which will make public the qualified bidders and potential new operators for Good Samaritan Medical Center in